Polynomial, trigonometric, and tropical activations

 Given the definition (Def.~\ref{def:hermite}) of a Hermite activation $F$ , we have:

 Using the orthogonal property Eq.~\ref{eq:hermite_ortho2}, the cross terms cancel out, and we have:

 Given the normality property Eq.~\ref{eq:hermite_ortho1}, we have

-\end{proof} \end{proposition} Having designed the initialization gain for the activation $F$ (Eq.~\ref{eq:hermite}) so as it equals $1$, we now need to enforce this same gain for its derivative.
+\end{proof} \end{proposition} Having found the initialization gain for the activation $F$, we now need to enforce this same gain for its derivative.
 Indeed, we are going to use the gradient descent algorithm to train our learnable activation networks, and having an activation gradient of high (respectively low) variance could lead to exploding (respectively vanishing) gradients, a nondesirable property for deep neural networks trained with gradient backpropagation. \begin{property} The following recurrence property is derived directly from the equation \ref{eq:hermite_def}. $\forall k \in \mathbb{N}$ $\forall x \in \mathbb{R}$:

 \end{property} \begin{property} The following property is shown by induction and by using the previous property \ref{prop:hermite_deriv}. $\forall k \in \mathbb{N}^*$ $\forall x \in \mathbb{R}$:

 \end{property} \begin{proposition} Using the last property and by the linearity of the integral, the derivative of $F$ (Def.~\ref{def:hermite}), $F^\prime \colon \mathbb{R} \to \mathbb{R} $ is written as follows: